adamluzsi/frameless/pkg/env/README.md

 ## Key Features

-- Load environment variables into struct fields based on the env tag.
+- Load environment variables into configuration structure based on its env tags.
+- typesafe environment variable Lookup
 - Support for default values using `default` or `env-default` tags.
+- configurable list separator using `separator` or `env-separator` tags.
 - Support for required fields using `required`/`require` or `env-required`/`env-require` tags.
 - Custom parsers for specific types can be registered using the RegisterParser function.
 - Built-in support for loading string, int, float, boolean and time.Duration types.